Recent and Ongoing Projects

 TESL in Croatia

 An international partnership between the University of Zagreb and ISU.
-Students from both institutions worked together to create a two week ESL summer program in Zagreb, Croatia.
+Students from both institutions worked together to create a two-week ESL summer program in Zagreb, Croatia.
 The summer program was free for elementary school-aged students in Zagreb.
-ISU/U of Zagreb, students were in charge of designing the curriculum, teaching the lessons, and interacting with the young students.
+ISU/UZ, students were in charge of designing the curriculum, teaching the lessons, and interacting with the young students.

 My role: Co-organizer and presenter (with Dr. Melanie D'Amico)